Updated: May 18

 Start by calling your dog when there’s a bit of distance between you, but you’re still both in the same room.
 Celebrate when he gets to you and deliver your treat.
 For more bang for your buck you can break that treat up and deliver the pieces one at a time.
-Now your dog got more than one treat (at least in his mind)!
+Now your dog got more than one treat (at least in his mind!)

 Once your dog is flying to you from the other room, you can start using it for barking out the window.
 It is best (although not always realistic) if you can call when they first notice the noise, but before that first bark.
-We want to call before they get so overstimulated they lose their brain and can’t respond.
+We want to call before they get so over stimulated they lose their brain and can’t respond.

 Be extremely consistent.
 Call your dog 100% of the time that he barks out the window, and for a very long time reinforce with those super-duper very good treats.

 What I started to see with my dogs after working on this for a few weeks is that they would bark a few times and then come find me.
-And today was garbage day and although there were a few whisper barks, there wasn’t any loud out of control barking.
+Today was garbage day and although there were a few whisper barks, there wasn’t any loud out of control barking.
 I made a big deal out of that for the dogs – the garbage truck drove past, heads and ears perked up and I lavished on the praise for not barking.